 While you wait for the next eclipse, check out some of our other total solar eclipse articles:

 - Total Solar Eclipse Folklore, Myths, and Superstitions

 - Total Solar Eclipse or Partial Eclipse: Which Will You See?

-- How to Safely View the Total Solar Eclipse
+- How to Safely View a Total Solar Eclipse

 - The Best Places to See the 2017 Total Solar Eclipse

 Parts of this article originally appeared in The 1979 Old Farmer’s Almanac.
-The text has been adapted and updated for accuracy.
+The text has been updated for accuracy and relevancy.